Contact Us

 To be considered for this program, you will be asked to do the following:

-• Agree to a background check, for which you may be required to pay a small fee.
+• Agree to a criminal background check, for which you will be required to pay a small fee.

-• Before the PTP, attend one of the Intro to RMRG Lectures in January 2023
+• Before the PTP, attend one of the two Intro to RMRG Lectures (July 22nd and 24th, 2025)

-• After the PTP, attend a minimum of 4 Meetings and 4 Practices per calendar quarter on an ongoing basis
+• After the PTP, attend a minimum of 4 Meetings and 4 Practices per calendar quarter on an ongoing basis, with additional trainings expected.

 How to apply

-1. Submit an application for Prospective Membership by 5PM MST on January 31st, 2023 (APPLICATION IS CLOSED)
+1. Submit an application for Prospective Membership by 5PM MST on August 1st, 2025

-2. You must attend one of the two in person “Intro to RMRG” lectures (the lectures are identical) on the following dates.
-Please see our training calendar for the location closer to the date.
+2. You must attend one of the two in person “Intro to RMRG” lectures (the lectures are identical) on the following dates at the Meadows Library Meeting Room (4800 Baseline Rd).

 AFTER YOU APPLY

 After the application period is over, a committee of members will review all applications and select candidates to interview.
-Interviews with candidates will be scheduled in February or early March 2023.
+Interviews with candidates will be scheduled around the end of August.

 prospective training program (PTP) Weekends